sachinsapkale87/angular_test/README.md

 angular_test
 ============
-This is used for testing and tutorial purpose.
+This repository is used for testing and tutorial purpose.